aekondratiev/prometheus/README.md

    'externalURL':'http://prometheus.fqdn:9093',
    'commonAnnotations':{
       'summary':'Predictive Disk Space Utilisation Alert',
-      'description':'Based on recent sampling, the disk is likely to will fill on volume / within the next 24 hours for instace:  tagged as: '
+      'description':'Based on recent sampling, the disk is likely to fill on volume / within the next 24 hours for instace:  tagged as: '
    },
    'receiver':'telegram-webhook',
    'commonLabels':{